p1k0pan/p1k0pan.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student of business informatics in University of Hamburg.
-Also I am currently a student research assistant working on Multimodal-Learning in Language Technology research group, and I basically provide technical implementation and analysis among the research.
+I am currently pursuing my Master’s degree and working as a Research Assistant in the Language Technology Group at the University of Hamburg, where I conduct research on multimodal learning and Large Vision-Language Models (LVLMs), advised by [Xintong Wang](https://ethanscuter.github.io/) and [Prof. Dr. Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html) .